codetree4u/paper-game-tic-tac-toe/README.md

 ## Project Introduction - tic-tac-toe game.
-This project is about making a class object-based game called tic-tac-toe.
+In this project, we will make a class object-based game called tic-tac-toe.

-The purpose of this project is to create a simple game called rock paper scissors by creating objects.
-Be sure to revise your Python objects and classes before proceeding.

 ---
 ## Game Description